JibranKalia/personal-website-v4/docs/blog/note-taking-in-quiver/index.md

 ---
-title: Note taking in Quiver
 date: "2020-04-04T15:34:24.481Z"
 description: My experience using Quiver for writing and note taking
 tags:
   - Writing Tips
   - Quiver
 ---

+# Note taking in Quiver

 I recently started using [Quiver](https://happenapps.com) to do my normal note-taking.
 I had already tried a whole gamut of other apps including Evernote, Notion, and Boostnote.
 I never really got comfortable using Evernote, to be honest.
 It never went beyond scribbling a note here, a thought there.

 #### Notion

 I used Notion for a while and I tried to make it work for me.
 However, the biggest downside was that the Mac and iPhone app just didn't feel that snappy.
 It just felt that it was a few milliseconds too slow.
 To be fair, I was expecting it to boot at the speed of the native Notes app in Mac or iPhone which is not a reasonable comparision.
 Notion is amazing and provides a groundbreaking approach to taking notes.
 Furthermore, with the upcoming API support, it could even act as a Headless CMS for this blog.
 Alas, I couldn't wait that long.

 #### Boostnote

 Boostnote came *very* close.
 I liked Boostnote 1.0 because it had great Vim key binding support.
 However, with [Boostnote 2.0](https://github.com/BoostIO/BoostNote.next) they introduced [pouchdb](https://pouchdb.com/) as the main data store.
 Previously, the filesystem was being used to store the files.
 They have good reasons for switching as explained in this [issue](https://github.com/BoostIO/Boostnote.next/issues/67#issue-483763503):
 >  We've learned using the file system is quite dangerous while maintaining the current Boostnote project.
 Most of the problems are caused by the differences between OSs.

 However, I share the sentiment of one [commenter](https://github.com/BoostIO/Boostnote.next/issues/67#issuecomment-532678745) in that I preferred files being saved transparently to the filesystem where I can sync them to Dropbox/Google Drive.
 Boostnote 2.0 provides a cloud syncing functionality but I much rather use iCloud.